Dimmen/recipes/README.md

 ---

 1. Run `mvn clean package` to build your application
-1. As the application is package, JUNIT runs test.
+1. As the application is package, JUnit runs test.
 You can manually run the test via 'mvn test'.
 1. Start application with `java -jar target/recipes-1.0-SNAPSHOT.jar server config.yml`
 1. To check that your application is running enter url `http://localhost:8080`
 1. The config.yml can be used the change for example the port